promotedai/promoted-python-delivery-client/README.md

 ### Release

 - Create a development branch.
+The following command will create a commit with the version update.
 - `bump2version [major|minor|patch]`.
 These are the strings (e.g. `major`).
 This is not the version number.
 - Send a pull request and merge.
 - Clean out the `dist/` directory and build the wheel.